TUIlmenauAMS/PythonSoundTools/README.md

 * wavread(sndfile):

-   This function implements a wavread function, similar to Octave or Matlab, to read a wav sound file into a vector x and sampling rate info 'Fs' at its return.
+   This function implements a wavread function, similar to Octave or Matlab, to read a wav sound file into a vector snd and sampling rate info 'Fs' at its return.
 It supports multi-channel audio.
-Use it with: import sound; [s,Fs]=sound.wavread('sound.wav'); or snd,Fs= sound.wavread('sound.wav')
+Use it with: import sound; [snd,Fs]=sound.wavread('sound.wav'); or snd,Fs= sound.wavread('sound.wav')

 * wavwrite(snd,Fs,sndfile):